Co-Design/Twitlista/README.markdown

 Tanks
 -----
-*LOG4PHPproject by a Pretty Log Manager
+-LOG4PHPproject by a Pretty Log Manager
-*TwitterOauth by a really pretty Twitter Api For PHP *QuickSkin By a prety and fast Template Manager
+-TwitterOauth by a really pretty Twitter Api For PHP -QuickSkin By a prety and fast Template Manager

 Work In Progress
 ----------------
-*Rewrite the DB module
+-Rewrite the DB module
-**now Object Based
+--now Object Based
-**Cache Support
+--Cache Support
-*log all events
+-log all events
-*Template Rewrite
+-Template Rewrite
-**new areas
+--new areas
-**pretty design
+--pretty design

 Planed Work
 -----------
-*Add more data in user pages (Twtter Bio, twitter stats, etc) *Generate a graphics whit the statistical data.
+-Add more data in user pages (Twtter Bio, twitter stats, etc) -Generate a graphics whit the statistical data.
-*Full unit Testing
+-Full unit Testing

 Architectural Design
 --------------------